apache/pekko/docs/src/main/paradox/typed/distributed-data.md

 ---
-project.description: Share data between nodes and perform updates without coordination in an Akka Cluster using Conflict Free Replicated Data Types CRDT.
+project.description: Share data between nodes and perform updates without coordination in an Pekko Cluster using Conflict Free Replicated Data Types CRDT.
 ---
 # Distributed Data

-You are viewing the documentation for the new actor APIs, to view the Akka Classic documentation, see @ref:[Classic Distributed Data](../distributed-data.md).
+You are viewing the documentation for the new actor APIs, to view the Pekko Classic documentation, see @ref:[Classic Distributed Data](../distributed-data.md).

 ## Module info

-To use Akka Cluster Distributed Data, you must add the following dependency in your project:
+To use Pekko Cluster Distributed Data, you must add the following dependency in your project:

 @@dependency[sbt,Maven,Gradle] {
   bomGroup=org.apache.pekko bomArtifact=pekko-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion